schrodinger/fixed-data-table-2/docs/codebase.md

   * Calculates scrollbar state (i.e., if it should be visible or not needed)
   * Also calculates the height available for the viewport
 * tableHeights.js
-  * Calcalates height and offset for different components of the table (full table, viewport, scrollbar, etc.)
+  * Calculates height and offset for different components of the table (full table, viewport, scrollbar, etc.)

 ### Helpers
 * ReactTouchHandler.js